US general: US troops won't withdraw fron Syrian city of Manbij

 "The US is engaged with the Turkish government at all levels to develop a solution which addresses Turkey's security concerns and ensures there is no decrease in pressure on ISIS," Department of Defense spokesman Eric Pahon told CNN at the time.

-Defense of the the town is the responsibility of the Manbij Military Council (MMC), a primarily Arab force made up of Manbij locals.
+Defense of the the city is the responsibility of the Manbij Military Council (MMC), a primarily Arab force made up of Manbij locals.
 It is aligned with the US coalition partner Syrian Defense Force (SDF).
 The MMC was created to defend Manbij from ISIS and assumed the defense of the town in August 2016 after the SDF liberated the area from the jihadi group.

 Coalition troops trained, advised, assisted and accompanied the MMC in 2016, and continues to provide material and training support.